The gods had a habit of going round to atheists’ houses and smashing their windows

 If the ability resolves successfully, the targeted creature cannot be blocked this turn.
 This effect doesn’t grant a creature any abilities but rather it changes the rules of the game.
 This means that no matter how many times an opponent casts Turn (or any other spell removing abilities from a creature) targeting our creature it still cannot be blocked.

 If the creature changes the controller unblockable effect will still affect the creature.
 However, in most cases this is irrelevant as whenever control of a creature changes it is immediately removed from combat.
 Being unblockable isn’t very valuable for a blocker.

 So enjoy Thassa, God of the Sea art and a little background information in the official

 hitchhiker’s planeswalker’s guide to Theros.

 - ⇑ Devotion is a very close relative to Chroma ability word.

-- ⇑ However, its converted mana cost is calculated using the mana cost of its front face.
+- ⇑ However, its mana value is calculated using the mana cost of its front face.

 - ⇑ This is not a state-based action.
 The game doesn’t need to wait in order to perform this action.
 It is performed immediately.
 In our situation right in the middle of Cloudshift resolving.